larsjuhljensen/JensenLab/_pages/training_stringapp_new.md

 _Which attribute column do you get in the **Node Table** for a PubMed query compared to a disease query?
 Hint: check the last columns._

-### 1.5 New search interface
+### 1.5 Using the Cytoscape Search bar

-The types of queries described above can alternatively be performed through the new Cytoscape search interface.
+The types of queries described above can alternatively be performed through the  Cytoscape Search bar (located at the top of the **Network** panel in the **Control Panel**).
 Click on the drop-down menu with an icon on it, located on the left side below the **Network** tab in the **Control Panel**.
 Select one of the four possible STRING queries and directly enter your query in the text field.
 To change settings such as organism, click the ☰ button next to the text field.
 Finally, click the 🔍 button to retrieve a STRING network for your query.

 ## Exercise 2